mrswats/django-simple-analytics/README.md

 - Page: The path of the request.
 - Method: The verb used to request the page.
 - Whether the page exists or not.
+- Origin: If the header exists in the requst, where the request originated.
 - User: The user who performed the request.
 If the user is not authenticated, it will show as AnonymousUser.
-- view\_count: The number of requests to that page, per date and per method used.
+- view_count: The number of requests to that page, per date and per method used.

 ## Licence